 Gernsheim Photographic Corpus of Drawings

-The Gernsheim Photographic Corpus of Drawings has contributed nearly 35,000 images to the Artstor Digital Library.
+The Gernsheim Photographic Corpus of Drawings has contributed more than 35,000 images to the Artstor Digital Library.
 The selection consists of works on paper, primarily western drawings, from the Renaissance to the 20th century.

 For more than half a century, the Corpus has been documenting old master drawings from scores of museums, archives, and libraries around the world.
 The exacting and tireless work of Drs Walter and Jutta Gernsheim, the Corpus embodies an unsurpassed commitment to serving the scholarly needs of the international community of art historians.
 The full Corpus includes approximately 189,000 black-and-white photographs of European drawings from the 15th to the early 20th century.
 As a subscription service, the Corpus is only available in its entirety at a small number of scholarly photo archives.